How To Hire the Right Lawyer for Your Personal Injury Case in Pennsylvania

 What is Their Reputation with Judges and Court System Personnel?

-While it may be difficult to ask questions that gets to the bottom of this inquiry, individuals seeking a lawyer can look to other facts and information about the attorney to find a window into how he or she is viewed by the legal community.
-For instance, both Jeffrey Reiff and Raymond Bily were selected to sit as “Judge Pro-Tempores,” (volunteer civil judges) in the Philadelphia Court of Common Pleas Our attorneys acting in their capacities as Judge Pro Tempore evaluate the strengths, weaknesses, and values of personal injury cases brought before the Court of Common Pleas and have successfully adjudicated or mediated the same in the litigation process.
+While it may be difficult to ask questions that get to the bottom of this inquiry, individuals seeking a lawyer can look to other facts and information about the attorney to find a window into how he or she is viewed by the legal community.
+For instance, Jeffrey Reiff was selected to sit as “Judge Pro-Tempores,” (volunteer civil judges) in the Philadelphia Court of Common Pleas Our attorneys acting in their capacities as Judge Pro Tempore evaluate the strengths, weaknesses, and values of personal injury cases brought before the Court of Common Pleas and have successfully adjudicated or mediated the same in the litigation process.

 What is Their Fee?
 What Fee Arrangements Does Their Office Offer?